Phillip Di Giuseppe: Collegiate

+Di Giuseppe returned to Michigan for his sophomore season in 2012–13, where he gained a new linemate in Luke Moffatt.
+His former linemate Chris Brown had left Michigan after signing an entry-level deal with the Phoenix Coyotes organization.
+However, Di Giuseppe struggled to match his freshman production level and gained new linemates in Boo Nieves and Kevin Lynch in February.
+The trio immediately developed chemistry together and Di Giuseppe quickly tied Nieves for the team lead in assists with 14.
+While playing alongside his new linemates, Di Giuseppe began to focusing more on passing than scoring.
+Although he had only accumulated eight goals by the end of February, he matched his previous seasons assist total with 15.
+Di Giuseppe finished his sophomore season with nine goals and a career best 19 assists for 28 points through 40 games.
+At the conclusion his sophomore season, Di Giuseppe was invited to participate in the Hurricanes' 2013 Development Camp.

+Following the Development Camp, Di Giuseppe returned to Michigan for his junior season in 2013–14.
+After the team maintained a 6–1–1 record, Di Giuseppe gained new linemates in Andrew Copp and Tyler Motte.
+Motte was later replaced with Boo Nieves and the trio immediately developed chemistry from their first game together.
+Despite this, the Wolverines were eliminated from playoff contention on March 20, 2014.
+Di Giuseppe finished his junior year fifth on the Wolverines in scoring with 13 goals and 11 assists for 24 points.

+Carolina Hurricanes

 Having played 115 games with the Wolverines, Di Giuseppe opted to forgo his final year of eligibility, signing a three-year, entry-level contract with the Hurricanes on March 26, 2014.
 He was signed to an amateur try-out contract by the Hurricanes' American Hockey League (AHL) affiliate, the Charlotte Checkers, recording one assist in three games to conclude 2013–14 regular season.

 Di Giuseppe began the 2015–16 season with the Checkers.
 On December 4, 2015, Di Giuseppe received his first NHL recall by the Hurricanes.
 The following day he made his NHL debut in a 3-2 victory over the Montreal Canadiens.

 On July 27, 2017, the Hurricanes re-signed Di Giuseppe to a one-year, two-way contract worth $725,000.

+Nashville Predators

 On January 1, 2019, Di Giuseppe was claimed on waivers by the Nashville Predators.
 He appeared in three games for the Predators, while also playing in 24 games for their AHL affiliate, the Milwaukee Admirals.

-On July 18, 2019, Di Giuseppe signed a one-year, two-way contract with the New York Rangers.